Coppernic/developer.coppernic.fr/docs/build.md

 Dependencies
 ------------

-You can then add Coppernic's dependencies in your Build
+You can then add Coppernic's dependencies in your build :

 ```groovy
 dependencies {